wolfyrion/ProxmoxNoVnc/README.md

 ## 💡 Use Case

-Perfect for anyone working with character limits (e.g. SEO, Twitter, SMS) who wants a fast way to paste and review clipboard content with instant visual feedback.
+Perfect for anyone working with Proxmox , no character limits, a fast way to copy  paste with instant visual feedback.

 ---